edwinthomas444/cheese_advertisement_generator/README.md

 2. val_data: `./Data/slots_data/rhet_data_slots_cleaned_val.json`
 3. test_data: `./Data/slots_data/rhet_data_slots_cleaned_test.json`

+Note:
+- Invoking OpenAI service requires creating an account on the platform and adding credits in USD.
+Please refer to [OpenAI Documentation](https://openai.com/blog/openai-api) for details.
+Once created, an API key is obtained which should be updated within the appropriate notebook cell.

-Note: Other notebooks in the `./Notebooks/` folder are experimental and can be ignored.
+- Additional notebooks in the `./Notebooks/` folder are experimental and can be ignored.

 ## Train model